 Nancy L. Haigwood

 Dr. Haigwood's laboratory has a long-standing interest in the HIV Envelope glycoprotein (Env) that has led to a current focus in three overlapping areas of research: 1) neutralizing antibodies (NAbs) directed to the HIV and SIV Env; 2) mother-to-child transmission (MTCT) of HIV/SIV; and 3) HIV vaccine development.
 Env glycoproteins play a major role in immunity and host defense in the primate lentiviruses.
 Her group has investigated the role of SIV and HIV Envelope-specific NAbs in immune control and as potential therapeutic entities in nonhuman primate (NHP) models.
-In 1991, they showed that NAbs in human subjects with broad activity are directed to conformational determinants.
+In 1991, they were the first toshow that NAbs in human subjects with broad activity are directed to conformational determinants.
 They have used nonhuman primate (NHP) models to test concepts, reviewed in 2015.
 In the SIV system in 1996 and in 2004, the group found that time to disease was significantly lengthened by passive treatment with NAbs (IgG) during acute infection.
 Importantly, the presence of NAbs during acute SIV infection accelerated the development of effective NAbs, a novel finding that has implications for both vaccines and for therapies.